nevermore3d/StealthMax/README.md

 # Bill of Materials and Sourcing Guide
 ## Things to buy
-This is a list of all the required parts.<br>We do not recommend the listed sellers or their products, and we are not related to them in any way.<br>You may use different sellers or source everything elsewhere.<br>Before ordering, please make sure you covered the details for sourcing in the next section!
+This is a list of all the required parts.
+The links below to aliexpress on this page are **affiliate links** that will share a few per cent of the sales price with the nevermore project at no additional cost to the user, we'd be thrilled if you use them!<br>Feel free to source everything elsewhere to your custom desires, or go the comfortable route and try the awesome [Stealthmax Kit by OneTwo3d](https://www.onetwo3d.co.uk/product/nevermore-stealthmax-filter-kit/), containing everything thats needed including two XL bags of Nevermore Carbon.<br><br>Before placing any orders, please make sure you covered the details for sourcing in the next section!
 |                      | Amount                                            | Part                                                                                           | Source                                                                                                                                     |
 | ----                 | ----:                                             | ----                                                                                           | :----:                                                                                                                                     |
 | **Electronics**      |  1 pc                                             | DELTA BFB0712HF 65mm GPU fan                                                                   | [OneTwo3D](https://www.onetwo3d.co.uk/product/nevermore-bfb0712hf-65mm-fan/)                                                               |